 On May 2, 2016, the FRA announced its intent to prepare an EIS for the Project by publishing a Notice of Intent (NOI) in the Federal Register.
 Publication of the NOI initiated the scoping period for the Project.
 Scoping is an initial step in the NEPA process during which the public and agencies are provided an opportunity to review and comment on the scope of the EIS, including the Proposed Action's purpose and need, alternatives to be studied in the EIS, environmental issues of concern, and methodologies for the environmental analysis.
 The scoping period for the Project was held from May 2 through May 31, 2016.
-During this time, a Scoping Document was made available, scoping meetings were held, and comments were solicited on the Project's EIS.
+During this time, a Scoping Document was made available, scoping meetings were held, and comments were solicited on the Project purpose and need, alternatives to be considered, and analyses to be conducted for the Project's EIS.